terryaney/KatApp.Provider/katapp documentation.md

 rbl-on | Attached Javascript event handlers to DOM elements

 <br/>

+Note: `<rbl-config calcengine-key=""/>` is optional (and `default` is the default key) and would be used when a CalcEngine is a used as both a primary and a secondary (Multiple) CalcEngine are the results are shared across markup templates.
+For example, if a Sample_Shared CalcEngine was used as a secondary CalcEngine with a key of `Shared`, the template would have to specify `rbl-ce="Shared"` as a source to a Selector Path.
+When Sample_Shared is the single/primary CalcEngine used in a Kaml view, its key would be `default`.
+When the same markup template is used, the `rbl-ce="Shared"` source would result in no matches.
+To correct this, use `<rbl-config calcengine="Sample_Shared" calcengine-key="Shared"/>`.

 ## rbl-value Selector Paths
 There are two ways to use `rbl-value` attribute.
 You can provide simply an 'id' that will look inside the `ejs-output` table.
 Or you can provide a 'selector path'.
 Both mechanisms can be used in conjunction with `rbl-ce` and `rbl-tab`.